-The 94% of Mozilla Corporation’s revenue comes from royalties earned through Firefox web browser search partnerships and distribution deals.
+Most of Mozilla Corporation’s revenues come from royalties earned through Firefox web browser search partnerships and distribution deals.
 According to StatCounter back in 2008 Mozilla Firefox controlled over 26% of the browser market.
-Today, due to the market dominance of Google Chrome and Safari, Mozilla has a 5% market share.
+Today, due to the market dominance of Google Chrome and Safari, Mozilla has less than 5% in market share.

 Mozilla corporate structure

 Mozilla Foundation was established in 2003 as California not-for-profit corporation.
 At the same time, the foundation has a wholly-owned for-profit corporation, Mozilla Corporation.

 The Mozilla Corporation serves the non-profit foundation, and it comprises subsidiaries present in Canada, Europe, China, and other international branches.

 The majority of Mozilla Corporation’s revenue is from royalties earned through Firefox web browser search partnerships and distribution deals.
 Precisely 94% of Mozilla revenues came through royalties received by search engines to be featured on its Mozilla Firefox browser.

 In 2017, Google closed a deal with Mozilla to be the primary search engine, by putting an end to a previous deal with Yahoo.
 As reported by Bloomberg, Firefox’s default search engine will be Google in the U.S., Canada, Hong Kong, and Taiwan.

 Previous to the Yahoo deal Googe was already the default search engine for Firefox until Yahoo promised over $300 million a year of royalties to Mozilla, which made it go with it.
 That might have caught by surprise Yahoo, which as pointed out on Bloomberg, by Charles Stewart, a spokesman for Verizon’s digital advertising business, Oath.